 The tasting room is small and intimate, allowing for a maximum of ten to eleven people at a time.
 We had the opportunity to chat with a few lovely folks hailing from Norway, Australia, Portugal, California – and, of course, our own little group of New Yorkers.

 Regaling us with stories of his childhood in Normandy, Alex began the first course with a generous pour of the first red wine of the night.
 Alex immediately instructed us to swirl the wine.
+I used to think that swirling wine was merely a pretentious gesture meant to showcase knowledge upon returning from a trip to Napa Valley.
+However, I’ve come to realize that there’s a genuine artistry behind the swirl.

 Allow me to channel Bill Nye for a second: the purpose of the swirling process appears to be to allow more of the wine to come into contact with oxygen.
 This process agitates the wine, which ultimately increases the amount of odor released.